^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Magnesium is the fourth most element in the human body after potassium, sodium, calcium and the second most abundant element in the cell after potassium.
-The human body contains about 25 g of magnesium, 60% of it is part of the bone tissue, and most of the rest of the stock is in cells.
-Only 1% of the total magnesium is contained in the extracellular fluid.
-Approximately 75% of the magnesium of the serum is in ionized form, 22% is associated with albumin and 3% - with globulins.
-Magnesium plays an important role in the functioning of the neuromuscular apparatus.
-The largest content of magnesium in the myocardium.
-Physiologically, magnesium is a calcium antagonist, its deficiency in the serum is accompanied by an increase in the calcium content.
-The higher the metabolic activity of the cell, the more magnesium it contains.
-The concentration of ionized magnesium in the cell is maintained at a constant level even with large fluctuations in the extracellular fluid.
+Magnesium is the fourth most abundant element in the human body after potassium, sodium, calcium, and the second most abundant element in the cell after potassium.
+The human body contains approximately 25 g of magnesium, 60% of which is found in bone tissue, and most of the remaining reserve is in cells.
+Only 1% of all magnesium is found in the extracellular fluid.
+Approximately 75% of serum magnesium is in ionized form, 22% is bound to albumin, and 3% is bound to globulins.
+Magnesium plays an important role in the functioning of the neuromuscular system.
+The highest magnesium content is in the myocardium.
+Physiologically, magnesium is a calcium antagonist; its deficiency in serum is accompanied by an increase in calcium content.
+The higher the metabolic activity of a cell, the more magnesium it contains.
+The concentration of ionized magnesium in a cell is maintained at a constant level even with large fluctuations in its extracellular fluid.

 Age